marjames98/react-todos/README.md

 ## First, the basic list.

 Let's change the name of the component in `App.js` to something more meaningful, like `MyList`.
+This is just for good practice so we have meaningful component and file names.
+Make sure to rename your file `App.js` to `MyList.js` to match the name of the component.

 Change the contents of the HTML to have a header and the start of a list and an unordered list with one empty list-item.